ciur/papermerge/docs/source/metadata.rst

    With metadata information associated it is easier to navigate receipt documents

-Keys, Values and Types
+Labels, Values and Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Metadata **key** is the *repetitive* or *common*  information you are interested
+Metadata **label** is the *repetitive* or *common*  information you are interested
 about.
-In groceries example shop, date and price are the keys.
+In groceries example shop, date and price are labels.
 Other metadata
-keys examples would be a Tax-ID from tax declaration documents, Client-ID from
+labels examples would be a Tax-ID from tax declaration documents, Client-ID from
 invoice documents and License-ID from pool of licenses you are managing.

  .. note::

-    Another convenient term for metadata keys would be - metadata label.
-Because
-    metadata key acts like a label and is sort of label.
+    Internally metadata labels are called - keys.

-Metadata **value** is, well, the value of specific key.
+Metadata **value** is, well, the value of specific label.
 Continuing with
 groceries examples the "10,99", "3,69", "29,00" are all metadata values for
-key which we named - "price".
-Groceries-2020 folder has only 3 keys, but can
+labels which we named - "price".
+Groceries-2020 folder has only 3 labels, but can
 have any number of values.

 Metadata can be of specific **type**.
 Metadata can express monetary